sebanc/linuxloops/Readme/Distro-notes.md

 ## Arch

 Arch Linux does not have secure boot support through its official repository.
-Linuxloops will pre-install the "shim-signed" bootloader AUR package.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## Artix

 Artix Linux does not have secure boot support through its official repository.
-Linuxloops will pre-install the "shim-signed" bootloader AUR package.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## BlendOS

 BlendOS does not have secure boot support through its official repository.
-Linuxloops will pre-install the "shim-signed" bootloader AUR package.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## Brunch

 Before installing brunch, please refer to the [brunch readme][brunch-readme] for more information on device compatibility.
 Please raise brunch issues on the brunch github repository.

+## CachyOS

+CachyOS does not have secure boot support through its official repository.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## ChromeOS-Flex